FChia11/gradstudent/content/publication/labelling/index.md

 ---
-title: 'Voluntary Front-of-Pack Labelling and Customer Reviews.'
+title: 'Voluntary Front-of-Pack Labelling and Customer Reviews'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here